 If you’re convinced you want a latex mattress, you can begin searching for the right one.
 But, be careful and take your time to read the fine print if you’re looking for an all-latex option.
 Many companies are selling latex mattresses; some even claim to sell “all natural” latex mattresses.

-To ensure the true eco-friendliness and health and safety of your mattress, you need to check that the mattress is certified.
+To ensure your mattress’s true eco-friendliness and health and safety, you need to check that the mattress is certified.
 Don’t just trust the company’s claims.
 There are a few different certifications a mattress can have, but it’s important to identify and understand what they mean to make sure you purchase the mattress you want.
 Here’s a quick guide to some of the certifications you may see:

 Much like the eco-INSTITUT certification, this checks for low emission levels and little to no volatile organic compounds being off gassed in the end product.
 Greenguard Gold is also concerned with protecting vulnerable populations, so they try to keep people like the elderly and children safe.

 As you can guess from the name, this certification has more to do with the production of materials for textiles.
 It monitors naturally-grown textile production through all stages of manufacturing, from the farm to the factory and then eventually to the shelf where you will buy it.

 This is important for latex mattresses too because it will certify that the natural wool or cotton cover on your all natural latex mattress was indeed organic.
 The GOTS certification also has two types of labels – made with organic, meaning it contains at least 70% organic materials and organic, meaning it contains at least 95% or more organic materials.

 This important certification is certainly one to look out for when you search for an all-natural latex bed.
 The GOLS guarantees that the latex your mattress is made of is 95% organic and free from all sorts of toxic chemicals like chlorine bleach, harmful dyes, and GMO’s.
 This certification goes hand in hand with the GOTS and eco-Institut certification.